-A car chase that began in the Solon Metro Parks quickly made its way into Twinsburg, as Metro Parks and Solon police pursued a vehicle driven by Erwin Hawkins of Cleveland after he resisted arrest for an unspecified crime.
-Upon entering the city, Twinsburg police, as well as officers from Boston Heights, Hudson, Macedonia, Oakwood and Reminderville, joined in pursuit of the fleeing fugitive.
-Hawkins car careened dangerously through the streets of Twinsburg.
+A car chase that began in the Cleveland Metroparks in Solon quickly made its way into Twinsburg, as Metroparks and Solon police pursued a vehicle driven by Erwin Hawkins of Cleveland after he resisted arrest for an unspecified crime.
+When Hawkins entered the city, Twinsburg police, as well as officers from Boston Heights, Hudson, Macedonia, Oakwood, and Reminderville, joined in pursuit of the fleeing fugitive.
+Hawkins’s car careened dangerously through the streets of Twinsburg.
 He was desperately attempting to reach his sister’s residence at Whitewood Apartments off Ravenna Road.
 But in the parking lot of the apartment complex police cars surrounded him, thwarting his escape.

-Finally, Chief Donald Prange decided desperate measures needed to be used.
+Finally, Chief Donald Prange decided desperate measures were needed.
 Prange called the Twinsburg Fire Department, asking for assistance.
-Engine seven, equipped with five firefighters, swiftly arrived to the sight of the standoff.
-The firefighters readied their hoses, aiming at their target, moments away from spraying a fierce flood of water at Mr. Hawkins.
-Seeing there was simply no defense against the inch and half hose, Hawkins dropped his tire iron and forfeited his freedom, though once placed in a police cruiser he proceeded to attempt to kick out the windows.
-Officers transported Hawkins to Twinsburg jail, whereupon he continued to violently resist arrest.
-During the ensuing struggle a Macedoniapolice officers hand got jammed in the frame of the jail door, breaking four of his fingers.
+Engine seven, equipped with five firefighters, swiftly arrived at the site of the standoff.
+The firefighters readied their hoses, aiming at their target, moments away from spraying a fierce flood of water at Hawkins.
+Seeing there was simply no defense against the inch-and-a-half hose, Hawkins dropped his tire iron and forfeited his freedom, though once placed in a police cruiser he proceeded to try kicking out the windows.
+Officers transported Hawkins to the Twinsburg jail, where he continued to violently resist arrest.
+During the ensuing struggle, a Macedonia police officer’s hand got jammed in the frame of the jail door, and four of his fingers were broken.